Home

 Impatiens flaccida

-Getting started -- You may plant the seeds in individual, small containers.
-Or you plant them all in a single container, but it may be difficult to transplant them later.
+Getting started -- You may plant each seed in individual, small containers, such as seedling starter trays.
+Or you plant them all in a single, larger container, but it may be difficult to separate the roots later.
+Either way, use containers with drainage holes

 Lighting -- This Impatiens prefers bright shade, or filtered sunlight.
 Avoid prolonged direct sun, unless it's early-morning sun.

-Transplanting -- When your plants are 2 months old, you may gently transfer them to a larger pot.
-Water the soil first, and avoid letting the soil ball break apart.
+Transplanting -- When your plants are 2-3 months old, you may gently transfer them to a larger pot.
+Water the soil first, and avoid letting the soil ball break apart, which can damage the roots.
 After transplanting, avoid packing the soil down, and do not fertilize the first week.

 Climate -- This Impatiens prefers mild temperatures.
-In warmer areas, give it plenty of shade and moisture.
+In warmer conditions, give it plenty of shade and moisture.
 Protect from freezing temperatures.
-The humidity should be above about 40%.
-If your room humidity is too low, consider using an ultrasonic room humidifier, which you can buy at places like Home Depot and thrift shops.
+Over about 40% humidity is best.
+Indoors, if your humidity is too low, consider using an ultrasonic room humidifier, sold at home improvement stores and sometimes thrift shops.

 Pests to watch for -- aphids, scale (dark disks on the stems), mealy bugs.
-Be careful when choosing chemical remedies, because some may harm the plant.
+Try using insecticidal soap before using stronger remedies, since some may harm the plant.
+Contact me if you have questions.

 Have fun growing them!